Write Score Test Scoring from Home – Is It Right for You?

 Requirements for Write Score

-Most programs that want freelance contractors to handle test scoring require a teaching background and a Bachelor’s degree.
+Most programs that want freelance contractors to handle test scoring require a teaching background with a Bachelor’s degree.
 Write Score doesn’t.
-You will need to show proof of an associate’s degree and I’m guessing applicants with teaching experience will be given preference.
+However, you will need to show proof of an associate’s degree.
+I’m guessing applicants with teaching experience will be given preference.
 Write Score doesn’t require that you have prior test scoring experience.
-The company is looking for individuals who are computer literate, have strong communication skills, and are reliable about meeting deadlines and submitting high quality work.

 The Training Program

 To me, it looks like the most difficult aspect of working for Write Score will be the training.
 Everyone reports that the training is long and intense.
-This wouldn’t be a problem but just because you’ve made it through the training program, it doesn’t mean there will be a chance to earn an income.
-Apparently Write Score only has a limited number of opportunities available and there isn’t always space for everyone to be given assignments.
+Some have stated that training consists of 300 test items to score.
+Successfully getting through training doesn't guarantee a position.
+Apparently, the company only has a limited number of opportunities available and there isn’t always space for everyone to be given assignments.

-The company doesn’t charge anything for the training, but they also don’t pay you for this time, so you’ll have to decide if your willing to devote a chunk of your time to the training, of if the time would be better spent looking for other work at home opportunities.
+The company doesn’t charge anything for the training.
+They do not offer paid training either.
+You’ll have to decide if your willing to devote a chunk of your time to the training.
+You might ultimately decide that your time would be better spent looking for other work at home opportunities.
+(See more Online Test Scoring Jobs that I have listed.)

 The Pay at Write Score